What is Uniform Civil Code?

 Article 25 states Freedom of conscience and free profession, practice, and propagation of religion.
 So, the UCC cannot be forcefully imposed on the people as then it will be clearly a violation of Article 25 of the Indian Constitution.
 Therefore, UCC and Personal laws should be co-existed.
 UCC is nothing but the incorporation of modern and progressive aspects for all existing personal laws which can’t be ignored.

 Do you know about Uniform Civil Code in Goa

-After Independence, State of Goa has adopted the Portuguese Civil Code which enforced a UCC for all its citizens.
-Under this code, Married couple holds joint ownership in all assets owned and acquired by each spouse.
+After Independence, the State of Goa has adopted the Portuguese Civil Code which enforced a UCC for all its citizens.
+Under this code, a married couple holds joint ownership in all assets owned and acquired by each spouse.
 Even Parents can’t disinherit their children entirely at least half of the property must be passed on to them.
 Muslim persons who have registered their marriage in Goa are not allowed to practice polygamy.

 According to my point of view for an ideal state UCC would be an ideal safeguard of citizen’s rights.
-Its adoption will be a progressive legislation.
+Its adoption will be progressive legislation.
 With changing times, the need has arisen for having a Common Civil Code for all citizens, irrespective of religion, ensuring that their fundamental and Constitutional rights are protected.
 Even Secularism and National Integrity can also be strengthened by introducing UCC.

 In the end, we should recall the words of Mahatma Gandhi: “I do not expect India of my dreams to develop one religion, i.e. to be wholly Christian or wholly Mussalman, but I want it to be wholly tolerant, with its religious working side-by-side with one another”.